Term 2 Week 9 2025 Newsletter

 OLQP at Catholic Schools Basketball Carnival

 On Thursday 12 June 2025, Our Lady Queen of Peace School proudly took part in the Catholic Schools Basketball Carnival.
-With 17 students selected to represent the school, OLQP fielded a boys team and a girls team, competing against other Catholic metropolitan schools.
+With 17 students selected to represent the school, OLQP fielded both a boys and a girls team, competing against other Catholic metropolitan schools.

 The boys team displayed remarkable effort throughout the tournament, battling fiercely in each game.
 Despite a few narrow losses, they secured a commendable 9th place out of 15 teams, demonstrating resilience and teamwork.
 A huge thank you to Charlie Farrell (ESO), whose passionate coaching kept the team motivated and focused throughout the day.